 The results from this project are in accordance with the VIDA database that indicate P. ovis mites as the major cause of ectoparasitic disease in sheep on Welsh farms.
-Between January 2002 and May 2023 there were 2897 VIDA diagnoses made of sheep scab in Great Britain, 1482 of these were in Wales.
+Between January 2002 and May 2024 there were 2962 VIDA diagnoses made of sheep scab in Great Britain, 1514 of these were in Wales.
 The free testing initiatives over the last few years has likely resulted in a higher proportion of diagnoses being made in Wales compared to England and Scotland.
 The disease is more commonly identified during the winter months (Figure 3).

-Figure 3 - Seasonality of VIDA diagnoses of Sheep scab made in Great Britain between Jan 2002 - July 2023
+Figure 3 - Seasonality of VIDA diagnoses of Sheep scab by microscopy made in Great Britain between Jan 2002 - May 2024, showing that disease is more commonly identified during the winter months.